mikafabricius/lumped_mass_spring_cable_model/README.md

 - Umbilical weight, given in weight per km of umbilical cable.
 - Umbilical cable length
 - Umbilical cable diameter
-- Young's modulus (if using tension for boundary conditions)
+- Young's modulus if using tension
 - Tangential and normal drag coefficients (Can be estimated through the use of Reynolds number)

 step 2: Give model parameters.